Jesse Plemons

 Jesse Plemons (/'plɛmənz/; born April 2, 1988) is an American actor.
+His accolades include nominations for an Academy Award, three Primetime Emmy Awards, and a British Academy Film Award.

-He began his career as a child actor and achieved a career breakthrough with his major role as Landry Clarke in the NBC drama series Friday Night Lights (2006–2011).
-He subsequently portrayed Todd Alquist in season 5 of the AMC crime drama series Breaking Bad (2012–2013) and its sequel film El Camino: A Breaking Bad Movie (2019).
-For his role as Ed Blumquist in season 2 of the FX anthology series Fargo (2015), he received his first Primetime Emmy Award nomination and won a Critics' Choice Television Award.
-He received a second Emmy nomination for his portrayal of Robert Daly in "USS Callister", an episode of the Netflix anthology series Black Mirror (2017).
+Plemons began his career as a child actor and had his breakthrough role as Landry Clarke in the NBC drama series Friday Night Lights (2006–2011).
+He subsequently portrayed Todd Alquist in the fifth and final season of the AMC crime drama series Breaking Bad (2012–2013) and its sequel film El Camino: A Breaking Bad Movie (2019).
+He received Emmy nominations for his roles as Ed Blumquist in the second season of the FX anthology series Fargo (2015), the Netflix anthology series Black Mirror (2017–2025), and the HBO Max miniseries Love & Death (2023).

-Plemons has appeared in supporting roles in several films including The Master (2012), The Homesman (2014), Black Mass, Bridge of Spies (both 2015), Game Night, Vice (both 2018), The Irishman (2019), Judas and the Black Messiah, Jungle Cruise, and The Power of the Dog (all in 2021).
-He starred in the psychological thriller film I'm Thinking of Ending Things (2020).
-He was nominated for the Independent Spirit Award for Best Male Lead for his role as David Mulcahey in Other People (2016).
-For his performance in The Power of the Dog, he was nominated for a BAFTA Award for Best Actor in a Supporting Role and the Academy Award for Best Supporting Actor.
+Plemons received further recognition with supporting roles in the films Paul (2011), The Master (2012), Bridge of Spies (2015), Game Night (2018), The Irishman (2019), Judas and the Black Messiah (2021) and Killers of the Flower Moon (2023).
+He played lead roles in Other People (2016), I'm Thinking of Ending Things (2020), Windfall (2022), and Bugonia (2025).
+For playing a rancher in The Power of the Dog (2021), he was nominated for the Academy Award for Best Supporting Actor, and for playing three roles in the anthology film Kinds of Kindness (2024), he received the Cannes Film Festival Award for Best Actor and his first Golden Globe nomination.

+Plemons is known for being typecast as quiet and unnerving characters in his most prominent roles, such as Breaking Bad, Kinds of Kindness, and Game Night (2018).
+His acting style is characterized by his Texan accent, cowboy-inspired persona, and dramatic pauses in his speech.

 Early life

-Plemons was born in Dallas and raised in Mart, Texas, near Waco.
-He has an older sister named Jill.
+Plemons was born in Dallas, and raised in Mart, Texas, a small town 21 miles (33.7 km) east of Waco.
+He is the younger of two children to Jim Bob, a firefighter and amateur rodeo competitor, and Lisa (Cason) Plemons, a special education trainer.

 In 2007, Plemons graduated from the Texas Tech University Independent School District, a distance learning program, which allowed him to earn his high school diploma.
 He attended schools in Mart, playing football in middle school, junior high, and at Mart High School, until he received more acting jobs and shifted to the online program.